nirmalpaul383/AMM-Advance-Matching-Mechanism/README.md

 # AMM-Advance-Matching-Mechanism
-a small function that matches two binary arrays and returns a matching percentage based on the user-specified matching accuracy rate(How accurately to match)
+a small function that matches two binary arrays and returns a matching percentage based on the user-specified matching accuracy rate(How accurately to match).
 Basically, it takes two binary arrays, shrinks them into 2 new arrays (processed arrays), compares those shrunk arrays, and returns a matching percentage(%).
 The user can control how much the raw arrays will be shrunk with the rate of matching accuracy.

 I have already explained this concept in the **Diagram** of this project.

 ![AMM Diagram Page 1](https://raw.githubusercontent.com/nirmalpaul383/AMM-Advance-Matching-Mechanism/main/Diagram%20P1.jpg)